All Episodes

 And that's why militant environmentalism is going to guarantee that Africa remains a poor continent.

-Because Africa happens to be the little petri dish, petri dish, the laboratory for all of this militant environmentalist experimentation.
+Because Africa happens to be the little Petri dish, Petri dish, the laboratory for all of this militant environmentalist experimentation.

 So it remains unsanitary, unclean.

-Vermin, what have you, they're not allowed to experience any economic growth because that equals pollution, and so poor people stay poor.
+They're not allowed to experience any economic growth because that equals pollution, and so poor people stay poor.

 Destined to always be poor as long as leftist environmentalist wackos rule the day.

-Now, as far as this, I I've got a whole bunch of sound bites and stack of stuff here about the torture report.
+Now, as far as this, I've got a whole bunch of sound bites and stack of stuff here about the torture report.

 Anyway, George, I appreciate the call.